KilLo445/NFSPatcher/README.md

 # Notice
 This script was made and tested on Windows 10, it should work on Windows 11.
 If it does not work on other versions of windows, I am sorry.

+This script is also made for the US versions of the games, it may not work on other regions of the games, feel free to try it though.

 <!-- Supported Games-->
 ## Games